Tudhoe Village

 Ferryhill Pit Re-opens Next Week - Dean and Chapter Men Accept Owners’ Terms.

+The Dean and Chapter Colliery, Ferryhill, owned by Messrs.
+Dorman, Long and Co.
+Ltd., and normally employing 2,500 men, is to re-open at the beginning of next week after four months idleness.
 A mass meeting of the men in the Dean Bank Miners’ Institute yesterday decided to accept the working conditions which the owners made the condition of re-opening, and which have been the subject of protracted negotiations.
+Only one part of the colliery will start at the beginning of next week, the Brockwell Seam, when the first batch of 100 hewers with datal hands will take up their duties.

 (28th February 1931 Newcastle Daily Chronicle)